James-Thibaudeau/chatbot/README.md

 Setting up NodeJS and MongoDB
 ---
+For MongoDB you must create a folder `C:\data\db`

+You also need to include Mongo in your PATH variable

 Have two command line terminals open and navigate to the chatbot folder in both.